Soviet Union during the Iran–Iraq War: Iran reassesses foreign arms dependence

-After the revolution, from the early-to-mid-1980s, the Iranians were far more conservative about foreign dependence and so they focused more on internal production.
-A Military Industries Organization of the Ministry of Defense had been formed in 1969 but was given new authority, as the Defense Industries Organization, in 1981.
-According to Globalsecurity, the DIO was, at the least, using Soviet designs as a basis for their own work; Iran said it had manufactured an undisclosed number of Oghab rockets, by 1987 (i.e., still during the Iran–Iraq War) that were derived from Soviet-made Scud-B surface-to-surface missiles provided to Iran by Libya.
+After the revolution, from the early to mid-1980s, the Iranians were far more conservative about foreign dependence, and so they focused more on internal production.
+A Military Industries Organization of the Ministry of Defense was formed in 1969 but was given new authority as the Defense Industries Organization in 1981.
+According to Globalsecurity, the DIO was, at least, using Soviet designs as a basis for its own work; Iran said it had manufactured an undisclosed number of Oghab rockets by 1987 (i.e., still during the Iran–Iraq War) that were derived from Soviet-made Scud-B surface-to-surface missiles provided to Iran by Libya.

-In 1983, other military manufacturing, controlled by the Islamic Revolutionary Guard Corps (IRGC) was also authorized.
-This expanded, by the mid-1980s, into the domestic capability to manufacture arms of moderate complexity, such as armored fighting vehicles, artillery, and some missiles and aircraft parts.
-In all of these developments, direct and indirect technical help from many countries made it possible for Iran to rapidly expand the technical capabilities of its defense industrial base.
+In 1983, the Islamic Revolutionary Guard Corps (IRGC) was also authorized to produce other military materiel.
+By the mid-1980s, this expanded into the domestic capability to manufacture arms of moderate complexity, such as armored fighting vehicles, artillery, and some missiles and aircraft parts.
+In all of these developments, direct and indirect technical assistance from many countries enabled Iran to rapidly expand the technical capabilities of its defense industrial base.
 Those countries included the Soviet Union.

-Iran trying to defeat embargoes during the Iran–Iraq War had to rely on a complex web of global arms dealers and inefficient black market money transfers, in which money and weapons could change hands numerous times between different countries.
-Iranians also were careful not to purchase their arms from a single source and often skillfully pitted one dealer against another in the hope of foiling the attempt of one or all to exert a decisive influence on Iranian policy.
-Furthermore, the routes for physical delivery of weapons had to be modified too, as Egypt and Saudi Arabia started inspecting and seizing Iranian bound cargo ships through Suez Canal and the Red Sea and these modifications went as far as airlifting of tanks from Syria.
+Iran, trying to defeat embargoes during the Iran–Iraq War, had to rely on a complex web of global arms dealers and inefficient black market money transfers, in which money and weapons could change hands numerous times between different countries.
+Iranians also avoided buying arms from a single source and often pitted one dealer against another, hoping to foil attempts to exert decisive influence on Iranian policy.
+Furthermore, routes for physical delivery of weapons had to be modified as well, as Egypt and Saudi Arabia began inspecting and seizing Iranian-bound cargo ships through the Suez Canal and the Red Sea; these modifications even included airlifting tanks from Syria.